t9t/jooq-postgresql-json/readme.md

 Provides jOOQ support for [PostgreSQL JSON functions and operators](https://www.postgresql.org/docs/11/functions-json.html) for `json` and `jsonb` fields.

-Requires at least Java 8. **Note:** this project is currently only compatible with jOOQ version 3.12.
-For jOOQ version 3.11 you can use version `0.4.0` until you upgrade to 3.12.
+Requires at least Java 8. **Note:** this project is currently only compatible with jOOQ version 3.12 and higher.
+For jOOQ version 3.11 you can use version `0.4.0` until you upgrade to 3.12 (or higher).

 - [Include as a Maven dependency](#include-as-a-maven-dependency)
 - [Usage](#usage)